 Saudi Arabia is a country governed by Islamic law and thus requires expats to respect the prescribed behaviours.
 Men should dress conservatively – no shorts, sleeveless shirts or ostentatious accessories.
 Women are required to wear an abaya, a full-length cloak that covers clothing, and a headscarf.
 Both of these items should be black or dark in colour.
 In the expat compounds Westerners can dress in the manner familiar to their country of origin.

 What language is spoken in Saudi Arabia?

 The official language of the Kingdom is Arabic, but English is widely spoken and is even the language of operation in major hospitals.
 Hindi and Urdu are also spoken frequently by many expats.

 What rights do I have as a woman in Saudi Arabia?

 Perhaps the most striking discerning factor between the Western world and Saudi Arabia is the disparity in women’s rights that exists.
-In Saudi Arabia, society is strictly gender segregated as per Islamic law – women are relegated to covering themselves from head to toe, they are forbidden to drive, they have no right to vote, they cannot enter/exit the country without a male sponsor, and often times they are forced to use separate entrances and isolated areas of public spaces, shops and storefronts.
+In Saudi Arabia, society is strictly gender-segregated as per Islamic law – women are relegated to covering themselves from head to toe, they are forbidden to drive (although this is changing), they cannot enter/exit the country without a male sponsor, and oftentimes they are forced to use separate entrances and isolated areas of public spaces, shops and storefronts.
 Although there have been slight reforms in recent years, women in Saudi Arabia are expected to be subservient to men and have little in the way of independent rights.